 Founded in 2017 by Inés Arroyo, they operate on an on-demand production system, meaning they only make what’s actually been ordered.
 If you’re looking for a sustainable brand that cares about their footprint, Laagam is definitely worth checking out!

 Now — If you’ve been on the hunt for beautiful, elevated blouses, I can promise you that Laagam will be your go-to brand.
 I haven’t seen a brand create pieces with such intricate, feminine details.
 In particular, their tops are my favorite.
-I really love the Melani white asymmetric blouse for its timelessness, the Vaiana ecru blouse for its design and natural fibers, and the Kalea ecru knit for its unique silhouette.
+I really love the Melani white asymmetric blouse for its timelessness, the Dora ecru ruched linen top (pictured above) for its design and natural fibers, and the Kalea ecru knit for its unique silhouette.

 All of their silhouettes are sculpted, they’re not afraid to experiment with color, and everything feels very transitional.
 It’s not minimalist like COS, and it’s not vintage-inspired like Sézane.
 It’s its own thing entirely.
 I recently placed an order with them, and can’t wait to report back once I’ve had a chance to try on their pieces!